qbalsdon/qbalsdon.github.io/docs/_posts/2020-11-05-prod-support-intro.markdown

 I am going to divide the discussion into a series of parts:

- [1.
-Put on the right hat: Assuming the role of a support engineer][PART1] [1.
-Ask questions: Getting to know the problem][PART2] [1.
-Have your tools ready: Being ready for analysis][PART3] [1.
-Trust your team: Code reviews, quality assurance and best practice are your friends][PART4] [1.
-Take downtime: Ensure you recover][PART5]
+ 1. [Put on the right hat: Assuming the role of a support engineer][PART1]
+ 1. [Ask questions: Getting to know the problem][PART2]
+ 1. [Have your tools ready: Being ready for analysis][PART3]
+ 1. [Trust your team: Code reviews, quality assurance and best practice are your friends][PART4]
+ 1. [Take downtime: Ensure you recover][PART5]
- [1.
-Reflections: What does the ideal production support structure look like?][PART6]
+ 1. [Reflections: What does the ideal production support structure look like?][PART6]

 [o2-outage]: https://www.theguardian.com/business/2018/dec/06/o2-customers-unable-to-get-online
 [tsb-meltdown]: https://www.theguardian.com/business/2018/jun/06/timeline-of-trouble-how-the-tsb-it-meltdown-unfolded